 If you are looking at buying a cask of whisky and are considering maturing your spirit in an ex-wine cask you need to be aware of a few things.

-The name of a vinyard is a trademark – that means you can’t use the name of the Chateau, Mouton Rothchild, Margaux or d’Y Quem etc. to market your whisky without the trademark owner’s permissions.
-You may have seen some distilleries release whiskies with these casks listed but the distilleries have much more market power than you in order to negotiate the use of the Chateau’s name.
+The name of a vinyard is a trademark – which means you can’t use the name of the Chateau (Mouton Rothchild, Margaux or d’Y Quem etc.) to market your whisky without the trademark owner’s permissions.
+You may see some distilleries release whiskies with Chateaus specified, but the distilleries have much more market power than you in order to negotiate the use of the Chateau’s name.

-Ultimately what this means that using a cask specifically from that vineyard will not add any value to your whisky compared to using any other wine cask.
-Given that a cask from a specific Chateau likely comes at a premium you should consider whether using that cask adds value to your whisky in a way you are satisfied with.
+Ultimately, what this means that using a cask from a specific vineyard will not add any value to your whisky compared to a standard wine cask unless you have the rights to use the corresponding name.
+Given that a cask from a specific Chateau likely comes at a premium, you should consider whether using that cask adds value to your whisky in a way you are satisfied with.

-Ex-wine casks are not generally as commercial as bourbon or sherry casks – Maturing whisky in wine casks is still a process that is being refined and developed.
-The market for it is still in its infancy, and while it may expand with time, the current market generally values ex-sherry and ex-bourbon casks much more highly – there are a few exceptions for specific distilleries, discussed below.
+Ex-wine casks are not currently as commercial as bourbon or sherry casks – Maturing whisky in wine casks is still a process that is being refined and developed.
+The market for it is still in its infancy compared to other cask finishes.
+While it may expand with time, the current market generally values ex-sherry and ex-bourbon casks much more highly – there are a few exceptions for specific distilleries, discussed below.
 Therefore, if you looking to buy a whisky cask as an investment then the risks associated with wine casks are higher than if you invest in a more traditional cask.

 Some distilleries have a more established history of working with wine casks – Distilleries such as Bruichladdich and Glenmorangie have an established history of working with wine casks.
 Any distilleries with a proven history of working well with wine casks can command a competitive market value, and so if you want to work with a wine cask you should consider working with spirit that has already proven successful.